Get 80% off your plan for your first 6 months.*

 When should I start preparing to sell my business?

-It's best to start planning one to three years before you intend to sell.
-This gives you enough time to get your financial records in top shape, secure key contracts, and document your business processes.
-A longer runway helps you maximise your sale price.
+Start planning 12 to 24 months before you intend to sell.
+This gives you time to organise financial records, secure key contracts, and document your processes.

 Do I need a business broker to sell my business?